fog/fog/lib/fog/rackspace/docs/queues.md

-#Queues
+#Cloud Queues (queues)

 This document explains how to get started using queues with Fog.
 It assumes you have read the [Getting Started with Fog and the Rackspace Open Cloud](getting_started.md) document.

 ## Basic Concepts

-Queues is an open source, scalable, and highly available message and notifications service, based on the OpenStack Marconi project.
+Cloud Queues is an open source, scalable, and highly available message and notifications service, based on the OpenStack Marconi project.
 Users of this service can create and manage a producer-consumer or a publisher-subscriber model.
 Unlimited queues and messages give users the flexibility they need to create powerful web applications in the cloud.

 It consists of a few basic components: queues, messages, claims, and statistics.
 In the producer-consumer model, users create queues in which producers, or servers, can post messages.
 Workers, or consumers, can then claim those messages and delete them after they complete the actions associated with the messages.
 A single claim can contain multiple messages, and administrators can query claims for status.